RaiaN/ue4_multi_handle_slider/README.md

 <h2> Multi Handle Slider </h2>

-Unreal Engine 4.20+ plugin that allows you to use UMG slider with multiple targets to track against player pawn.
+Unreal Engine 4.20+ plugin that allows you to use UMG slider with multiple targets (handles) to track against player pawn.

 **How to use it?**